-The following paragraphs specify the procedures the Zoo will follow to ensure the safety of all campers.
+The Zoo has structured camp protocols to reduce the chances of COVID-19 transmission.
+The following specifies the procedures the Zoo will follow to ensure the safety of all campers.
 Please do not hesitate to contact Dr. Emily Lynch with questions or concerns you may have about these protocols..

-Participation is limited to 16 campers and sessions are structured to allow for social distancing throughout the duration of the camp.
+- Participation is limited to 16 campers and sessions are structured to allow for social distancing throughout the duration of the camp.

-Counselors and staff will encourage healthy hygiene practices by reminding campers to wash their hands and by allowing extra time for campers to wash with soap and water for at least 20 seconds.
+- Counselors and staff will encourage healthy hygiene practices by reminding campers to wash their hands and by allowing extra time for campers to wash with soap and water for at least 20 seconds.

-The Zoo will make alcohol-based sanitizers available to campers.
+- The Zoo will make alcohol-based sanitizers available to campers.

-Cloth face coverings will be required when campers are indoors and when 6-feet of social distancing is not possible when the campers are indoors or outside.
+- Cloth face coverings will be required when campers are indoors and when 6-feet of social distancing is not possible when the campers are indoors or outside.

-Cleaning and disinfecting will be monitored.
+- Cleaning and disinfecting will be monitored.

-All activities are structured to minimize contact with frequently-touched surfaces.
+- All activities are structured to minimize contact with frequently-touched surfaces.

-- Bathrooms will be frequently cleaned, with no touch garbage bins and open doors for no-touch access
+- Bathrooms will be frequently cleaned, with no touch garbage bins and open doors for no-touch access.

-Individual water bottles will be offered (no water fountains)
+- Individual water bottles will be offered (no water fountains).